circulosmeos/rnm/README.md

 Do not use `rnm -l` in Windows if you are planning to manage file names with UTF-8 characters.

+Please, note that UTF-8 use in regex and code in Windows isn't yet perfect: this warning doesn't refer to UTF-8 file names, which are correctly renamed.
-Please, note that Perl code prepended to the regex parameter can fail if Windows file names have UTF-8 characters.
+For example, Perl code prepended to the regex parameter can fail if Windows file names have UTF-8 characters.
 For example with (note that simple and double quotations are changed from the above linux example):

 	rnm "$c=strftime '%Y%m%d', localtime(stat($f)->mtime); s/(.+)/$c.$1/" "/./"

-Nonetheless, if a pure regex is used, all should run ok.
+Nonetheless, if a pure regex without UTF-8 chars is used, all should run ok.

 ## author
 Written by [circulosmeos](mailto:loopidle@gmail.com)